Water tenure dialogues

 Regional Dialogue on Water Tenure: Asia and the Pacific

-Understanding how water tenure regimes are legally defined, implemented, protected and socially recognized in practice is fundamental to sustainable and equitable management of the resources and essential to achieving their responsible governance.
+Understanding how water tenure regimes are legally defined, implemented, protected and socially recognized in practice is fundamental to sustainable and equitable resource management and essential to achieving responsible governance.

-To that end, FAO has been supporting water tenure assessments, as well as advocacy and capacity development activities since 2022 to build knowledge and produce robust evidence-based information on legal and social assessments and how people and groups access water at local levels.
+To that end, FAO has been supporting water tenure assessments as well as advocacy and capacity development activities since 2022 to build knowledge and produce robust, evidence-based information on legal and social assessments and on how people and groups access water at local levels.